JoelShine/Weather-detector-Python/README.md

 Prerequisites
 -------------
 You need to have Python 3 or above versions.
 Get your weather api from https://openweathermap.org/api .
-Then substitute your api key in the below line :
+Then substitute your api key in the below line of the python file:
 ```python
 api = "https://api.openweathermap.org/data/2.5/weather?q="+city_name+"&appid=YOUR API KEY HERE"
 ```

+You need to also have tkinter.
+That's all.
+Happy Coding !